 -Chalkboard paint.
 We got ours at Lowes but home depot has it as well.
 If you are doing black instead of green I would highly suggest using the kind in the spray can, it is SO easy!
 We have yet to find green chalkboard paint in a spray can though.
-Lowes has a ton of greens you can have them tint the paint to.
+Lowes has a ton of greens you can have them tint the paint to and you can often find a lowes promo code to save you money on your purchase.
 We went with La Fonda Plaza Green.

 -Paint brush or roller

 - Clean out your frame if it has a screen or glass in it.
 I had to cut the screen out but it was super easy.